 Heart’s mission is to ensure that all elementary students develop the strong foundation in math and enthusiasm for academics needed for long-term success, by helping schools use volunteers as tutors.
 View Heart’s 2017 Annual Report here.

-Third party evaluation of the program in 2017 also found positive impact on math growth on NC End of Grade Tests (EOGs) and NWEA MAP.
+Third party evaluation of the program in 2017 also found positive impact on math growth on NC End of Grade Tests (EOGs).

 Conceptual Focus Areas